FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-05-10-authentication-authorization-with-angular-and-aspnetcore.md

 image: aerial-view-of-laptop-and-notebook_bw_osc.jpg
 ---

-In this blog post I want to describe how you can add a login to your Angular App and secure it with OpenID Connect (OIDC) and OAuth2 to access an ASP.NET Core WebAPI.
+In this blog post I want to describe how you can add a login to your Angular App and secure it with OpenID Connect (OIDC) and OAuth2 to access an ASP.NET Core WebAPI with an Identity Server.

 > Disclaimer: In this blog we will use an Angular library which I wrote some parts of.
-The principles are best practice and uses a standard which can be applied to any Angular application no matter what libraries you use.
+But the principles are best practice and uses a standard which can be applied to any Angular application no matter what libraries you use.

 ## The Situation